realm/realm-draw/README.md

 # Known Issues

-The Android and iOS versions of the app will interoperate; the Xamarin version currently can only share drawings with other copies of itself (compiled for either iOS or Android).
+The Android and iOS versions of the app will inter-operate; the Xamarin version currently can only share drawings with other copies of itself (compiled for either iOS or Android).
 This is due to a difference in the way the Xamarin platform handles its drawing canvas compared to the native iOS and Android code bases.

 # Contributing